Monday, 10 November 2025

 Here are the next four Marshals based as subordinate generals for use in North Europe and featured in Mark Smith's Napoleon's Bloody Big Battles scenario book.

 Ney fought at several of the battles in the book.
 He is usually pictured 1812 or later, when one of his ADCs wore an all red uniform.
 I did find a picture of him at Friedland, so that's what I based this model on.
-Yes, next Ney WILL have a red ADC....
+Yes, the next Ney WILL have a red ADC....

 Massena fought through the Revolutionary wars, the Consulate and into the days of Empire.
 As ADC he has his son, Jaques Prosper Massena, in a dazzling white uniform - this was an early instance of "take your child to work day".
 Prosper is a NFR 12 French Elite Light Cavalry Figure with a plume from a repurposed bayonet.